 Prototypes are clickable and simulate the structure of the real solution.
 Yet they lack one crucial thing, which is the visual part.
 It is added at the stage of creating UI design.

-Related reading: How UX design Solves Online Marketplace Issues
+Related reading: Online Marketplace Design

 After building the solution structure, it is vital to create an appealing look that would delight users.
 Your brand's style is brought to life with the color palette that the designer chooses.
 The SaaS UI includes the following elements: